What to expect

 There is also a very small risk (1-2%) relating to the hormone drugs, which can cause an adverse reaction in a very small percentage of women.
 Ultrasound and hormone monitoring during the treatment ensure that any overreaction is monitored and dealt with before the issue develops.

-The Sussex Downs Fertility Centre has an outstanding IVF success rate
+The Sussex Downs and Chelsfield Fertility Centres have an outstanding IVF success rate

 Our IVF success rates are outstanding when compared to the national average.
 We advise that you read through our success rates pages and the HFEA website to get an idea of the different ways the statistics could be produced.
 Success rates vary according to age, health, and reason for infertility.